 Using a spoon, or zip lock bag where you cut one end, fill pasta shells with the filling and arrange in a baking dish (9-inch x 9-inch baking dish works well).
 Sprinkle tops with shredded cheese then bake in the oven 25-30 minutes until cheese has melted and tips of shells begin to crisp and brown.

 Hello!
-My name is Alice and I love to cook.
+My name is Alice.
 Here, at Hip Foodie Mom, you will find fresh food recipes using local, seasonal ingredients.
 From meat dishes to vegetarian to Asian inspired dishes, you are sure to find something you like.
 Thank you for stopping by!